cliffjsgit/class11-slides/slides.md

 ```

 Note:
-The function written takes d1, which contains the words from the document as keys, and d2, which contains the list of words.
-It returns a dictionary that contains the keys from d1 that are not in d2.
+The function written **takes d1, which contains the words from the document as keys**, and **d2, which contains the list of words**.
+It **returns a dictionary that contains the keys from d1 that are not in d2**.
-In all of these dictionaries, the values are None because we never use them.
-As a result, we waste some storage space.
+In all of these dictionaries, **the values are None because we never use them.
+As a result, we waste some storage space**.

 +++++

-Python provides another built-in type, called a set, that behaves like a collection of dictionary keys with no values.
+**Python provides another built-in type, called a set, that behaves like a collection of dictionary keys with no values**.
 Adding elements to a set is fast; so is checking membership.
 And sets provide methods and operators to compute common set operations.

 ```python
 def subtract(d1, d2):